smittytone/imageprep/tests/README.md

 # imageprep Tests #

-The script `imagepreptest.zsh` performs a sequence of tests on an *imageprep* binary.
+The script `testimageprep.zsh` performs a sequence of tests on an *imageprep* binary.
 It uses the image files in the `source` directory.

 ### Usage ###

 1. `cd {path/to/imageprep/tests}`
-1. `./imagepreptest.zsh {path/to/imageprep/binary}`
+1. `./testimageprep.zsh {path/to/imageprep/binary}`

 ### Outcome ###